-The Receptionist monitors the residence hall daily between the hours of 12:00 a.m. and 8:00 a.m.
-The receptionist helps maintain a safe and secure environment for the hall residents, assists the Campus Police as needed, and enforces the policies and procedures of the residence hall and the University.
+The Receptionist serves as a resource for parents, students, and guests of the residential community.
+Desk Receptionists are available from 12:00 a.m. to 8:00 a.m.
+The receptionist helps maintain a safe and secure environment for the hall residents, assists the Department of Public Safety as needed, and enforces the policies and procedures of the University.
 The receptionist serves as a resource for parents, students, and other University staff.

-Resident Assistant
+Community Assistant

-A Resident Assistant is a part-time student member of the residence hall staff.
-He or she assists the full-time staff in establishing and maintaining a community environment, which fosters student development, and performs specific duties assigned by the supervisor.
-Resident Assistants (RAs) are full-time students selected for their demonstrated leadership, interpersonal skills, and academic performance.
+A Community Assistant is a part-time student member of the residence hall staff.
+He or she assists the full-time staff in establishing and maintaining a community environment, which fosters student development, and performs specific duties assigned by the Community Director.
+Community Assistants (CAs) are full-time students selected for their demonstrated leadership, interpersonal skills, and academic performance.